babylonhealth/ios-playbook/Cookbook/Technical-Documents/LabelsInPRs.md

-# How to label a Pull Request
+# How to add Labels to a Pull Request

 We use labels in our Pull Requests to be able to categorize and prioritize our work.
 Some specific labels are also used to trigger our CI jobs.